 - Ask a question

-The UK government has indefinitely banned weddings as of 23rd March 2020.
+The UK government banned weddings as of 23rd March 2020.
 As the country is in lockdown and practicing social distancing, big gatherings like a wedding during the coronavirus pandemic are totally off the cards for now.
 It looks like weddings of up to 30 people will be allowed from 4th July 2020 – but your ceremony and reception could still be cancelled for various reasons.

 Is your venue playing hardball and pushing for your wedding to continue in April, May, or June?
 If so, they’re going against the government guidelines.
 If they’re insisting, you should suggest you’ll report them to the public health authority.
 That should make them realise the seriousness of the situation.